marcingrzejszczak/marcingrzejszczak.github.io/content/newsletter/16/index.md

 I'm a programmer, I can do markdown, I can do asciidoc.
 It always renders the way I want to!
 The WYSWIG never does!!!

 This is why starting from today I'm going to publish the newsletter on [LinkedIn](https://www.linkedin.com/newsletters/toomuchcoding-newsletter-7433627782582214656) and here.
 [MailerLite](/subscribe) will have just an introduction and a link here.

+## Corporate workshops

+I've successfully confirmed a group of around 40 students for a course similar to the one on Maven.
+If your company would like to run a "Generate, Break, Fix" workshop for your team - I'm open to the conversation.
+Just reach out via [contact](/contact) or [LinkedIn](https://www.linkedin.com/in/marcingrzejszczak/).

 ## GOTO interview